 Here at Freedom dog Fence we don't just believe that your pet is family, we act like they're our own family.
 Our project coordinators are highly trained on planning a customized solution for any home.

 We are a family owned and operated business.
-We started Freedom Dog Fence over 2 years ago and our mission and goal has always stayed the same: take care of our customers with respect and integrity.
+We started Freedom Dog Fence and our mission and goal has always stayed the same: take care of our customers with respect and integrity.
 And that means coming to you and your home to ensure your experience is custom tailored to your home and pet.
 We believe the best way to advertise is by word of mouth and a stellar reputation.

 Freedom Dog Fence is an electronic dog fencing system that is installed underground by burying a single wire as a complete loop along the entire perimeter of your property.
 This underground boundary can also include or exclude certain portions of your yard, such as a pool or garden.
 Your dog is safely contained within your yard and allowed to roam free with sections of your yard blocked to keep your garden and landscaping safe.
 Your dog can even be trained to stay out of your pool!
 Dogs live to run free, and keeping your dog safe in your yard gives you both the freedom to relax when you are outside.

 First, a transmitter is installed in a convenient location, such as the garage or basement.
 Then, the wire loop is placed underground.
 The transmitter sends a harmless radio signal through the wire, which is picked up by the small receiver on the dog’s collar.
 When the dog nears the wire, the receiver in the pet’s collar picks up the signal and gives off the owner’s choice of an audible warning or mild correction.